 Electronic Devices:

-• Electronic devices are prohibited during teacher instruction, and all phones should be kept inside of their backpack.
+• Electronic devices are prohibited during teacher instruction, and all phones should be kept inside their backpack.

 Absences: GOOD ATTENDANCE IS ESSENTIAL FOR SUCCESS!